lore-blog/lore-blog.github.io/_posts/2018-12-25-breaking-down-the-world-of-work.md

 ---
 “According to the World Economic Forum’s Future of Jobs report, nearly half the subject knowledge learned during the first year of a four-year technical degree will be outdated by the time a student graduates, with practical skill-sets also subject to increasing change and disruption.
 Recruiters are likely to [shift their focus to] ‘soft skills’…. like risk-taking, fairness, curiosity and problem-solving.”

-#Trends in graduate recruitment – what to expect in the next 5 years
+<b>Trends in graduate recruitment – what to expect in the next 5 years</b>
 ---

 While foundational skills are critical to impart in the early years of school, the focus of high school and college educators should also be on developing skills such as problem-solving, collaboration, media literacy, communication, and critical thinking.
 These kinds of abilities are often best honed through activities beyond the classroom.
 By combining fact-based education with real-world experience, an individual’s potential can be unlocked, and companies and communities can thrive.